Kris9666/AtliQ-Hospitallity-Analysis-PowerBI-/README.md

 # View
 ![weekly_view](https://user-images.githubusercontent.com/82700277/217052604-d987f0da-6e14-41cc-9b9d-34234309b041.png)

+# Things learnt from this project
+ - Learnt about the Hospitality bussiness domain knowledge with this dataset.
+ - Learnt to build a good and interactive powerbi dashboard.
+ - Learnt about the visualization and presentation of the data charts.

 # Some Important Insights from the Dashboard
  - Mumbai has generated the highest revenue(669M) with the total of 39% followed by Bangalore, Hyderabad and Delhi.